What the River Remembers

 A Tale of Two Rivers

 Upstream, the notes turn blunt.
 Mashpee and Mill ponds ran too warm for trout—known since the 1850s, not long after Mill Pond was impounded.
-The dam’s fish ladder allowed river herring to climb into Mashpee Pond; it lifted temperatures, too, and the adjacent bogs didn’t help.
+The dam’s fish ladder allowed river herring to climb into Mashpee Pond; the dam lifted temperatures, too, and the adjacent bogs didn’t help.
 The river’s upper mile threaded between cranberry works—many already sliding toward abandonment—and, like the artificial pond above them, “practically all but one of these was too warm for trout, or trout fingerlings.”

 Sargent’s map from his 1933 report indicating key areas along the reach of the Mashpee River.
 Note that the upper areas of the river are “too warm for trout”.